JordanL2/ModularCalculator/README.md

 	* Auto-save state occasionally

 * Performance:
-	* When editing input, only statement edited onwards gets reparsed and reexecuted
+	* When editing input, check if its possible to reuse later statements from cached result

 * Aesthetics and polish:
 	* Icon